Edited by: Keri Stooksbury

 The World of Hyatt loyalty program is another fantastic option to consider for staying at an incredible remote resort in the Maldives.

-The Park Hyatt Maldives Hadahaa is an incredible resort with a 360° house reef steps away from each villa.
+The Park Hyatt Maldives Hadahaa is an incredible resort with a 360-degree house reef just steps away from each villa.
 The standard award room is a Park Villa, and direct beach access makes it easy for you to snorkel just by walking out the door.

 To get any exclusive benefits from elite status, you’ll have to go big — only Globalist elite members receive extra benefits.

-If you are a World of Hyatt Globalist elite member, you’ll get free breakfast for up to 2 guests plus complimentary cocktails and canapes from 5pm-7pm.
+If you are a World of Hyatt Globalist elite member, you’ll get free breakfast for up to 2 guests, plus complimentary cocktails and canapés from 5 p.m. to 7 p.m.
 There’s also a chance you could get a complimentary Pool Villa upgrade.

-The hotel also provides snorkel gear for all guests that you can borrow from their dive shop for your entire stay, and free yoga classes and kayaking to keep you active!
+The hotel also provides snorkel gear for all guests that you can borrow from its dive shop for your entire stay, and free yoga classes and kayaking to keep you active!

 Hot Tip: There’s nothing worse than forgetting to pack essentials.
 To ensure you’re beach ready, explore our Ultimate Beach Vacation Packing List to make sure you have everything you need.

-Chase offers a co-branded Hyatt rewards credit card, but another way to rack up even more World of Hyatt points is by transferring from Chase Ultimate Rewards.
-World of Hyatt is a transfer partner with Chase Ultimate Rewards at a rate of 1:1.
+Chase offers The World of Hyatt Credit Card and World of Hyatt Business Credit Card, but another way to rack up even more World of Hyatt points is by transferring from Chase Ultimate Rewards.
+World of Hyatt is a Chase transfer partner with Chase Ultimate Rewards at a rate of 1:1.

 You have lots of options to use the Marriott Bonvoy loyalty program for your stay in the Maldives.
 Bringing together 2 major hotel brands also offers many great opportunities to earn lots of Marriott Bonvoy points.

-Marriott currently operates 5 resort properties in the Maldives and is expecting to open the Le Meridien Maldives Resort & Spa, Lhaviyani Atoll in February 2021.
+Marriott currently operates 6 resort properties in the Maldives, including the Le Meridien Maldives Resort & Spa, Lhaviyani Atoll.

-Don’t forget that all Marriott Bonvoy members get a 5th night free on award bookings, which can add significant value to your reward stay in the Maldives.
+Don’t forget that all Marriott Bonvoy members get a fifth night free on award bookings, which can add significant value to your reward stay in the Maldives.

-The St. Regis Maldives Vommuli Resort can go for thousands of dollars a night.
-Luckily, with the Marriott merger, this property is now much easier to get on points.
+The St. Regis Maldives Vommuli Resort can go for thousands of dollars a night, but luckily this property is now much easier to get on points.
 That’s if you can find availability, which is rare.
-Award rates start at 70,000 points for off-peak nights, 85,000 standard, and 100,000 peak.
+Award rates start around 70,000 points but get progressively more expensive during times of demand.

 Hot Tip: Award availability is hard to find for the St. Regis Maldives Vommuli Resort.
-Be sure to check the Marriott mobile app when looking for your reward stays, because sometimes it shows more availability than what’s on the website.
+Be sure to check the Marriott Bonvoy mobile app when looking for your reward stays because sometimes it shows more availability than what’s on the website.
+The search is definitely worth it, because this property is one of the best St. Regis hotel point redemptions out there!

 It’s important to account for the cost of transportation to these remote resorts in the Maldives.
 This property probably has one of the most expensive seaplane transfer costs, running at $665 per person!

 But with high costs come high rewards, and the St. Regis Maldives won’t disappoint on service.
-They provide a butler to help plan your stay with dinners and activities, offer free bike rentals to ride around the island, and also provide free yoga and other group exercise activities daily.
+It provides a butler to help plan your stay with dinners and activities, offers free bike rentals to ride around the island, and also provides free yoga and other group exercise activities daily.

-The St. Regis Maldives Vommuli Resort will definitely make your dream of the Maldives a reality and provide the most value for your points, especially if you take advantage of the 5th night free!
+The St. Regis Maldives Vommuli Resort will definitely make your dream of the Maldives a reality and provide the most value for your points, especially if you take advantage of the fifth-night free!

 The W Maldives is an incredible private island resort and makes for a great redemption using your Marriott Bonvoy points.